flatcar-archive/flatcar-docs/os/booting-on-packet.md

 # Running Flatcar Linux on Packet

 Packet is a bare metal cloud hosting provider.
-Container Linux is installable as one of the default operating system options.
-You can deploy Container Linux servers via the Packet portal or API.
+Flatcar Linux is installable as one of the default operating system options.
+You can deploy Flatcar Linux servers via the Packet portal or API.

 ## Deployment instructions